This post may include affiliate links that earn us a small commission.

 Green Peas – Fresh seasonal green peas are the best.
 That’s why I end up making Matar paneer quite a lot during winter because of the availability of fresh pea.
 But Frozen peas work equally well and it is handier.

-Onion, ginger garlic paste - finely chopped onion.
-Ginger garlic paste either homemade or store brought.
+Onion, ginger garlic paste – finely chopped onion.
+Ginger garlic paste is either homemade or store brought.

 Tomatoes– Fresh Tomato pureed and also tomato paste for an intense tomato flavor.